 Paul Mishler is Associate Professor of Labor Studies.
 He has worked in college-level Labor Education since 1990, teaching previously at the State University of New York and the University of Massachusetts.
 As a historian Paul Mishler has written on both the history of radicalism in the United States, and on issues facing the labor movement historically and today.
 Among his publications are the book Raising Reds (Columbia U. Press, 1999) and articles such as “U.S. Trade Unions and the Crisis in Values” in the Notre Dame Journal of Law, Ethics and Public Policy, “Labor, Teachers Unions, and Social Justice: Restoring the Promise of Public Schools” for the Ohio Education Association, and “The Carpenter in the Union Hall: Teaching Labor and Religion” in the Labor Studies Journal.
 He teaches courses on US Labor History, Labor and Society, and Labor and Religion.

 Dr. Irene Queiro-Tajalli received her B.S.W. from Argentina, her M.S.W. from Iran, and her Ph.D. in Social Work from the University of Illinois at Urbana-Champaign.
 Her areas of practice and teaching are generalist social work practice with a focus on community practice.
 Since 2001 she has developed and taught online courses.
 She has extensive experience in working with clients from diverse backgrounds including Latinos, Native Americans, and Iranians.
 Her volunteer positions have been at the local, state, and national levels.
-Dr. Queiro-Tajalli serves as the Chair of the Latino Social Worker/Human Services Providers Network of Indiana.
-She is the President of the DANESH Institute; a certified site visitor for the Commission on Accreditation; member of the Editorial Board of ACOSA, and member of the Committee on Racial and Ethnic Diversity, NASW Indiana Chapter.
-Her current presentations and writings focus on community organizing, aging, online teaching, and Latino issues.
+Dr. Queiro-Tajalli serves as the President of the DANESH Institute, Chair of the Latina/Latino Track, APM, CSWE, member of the Editorial Board of ACOSA and the Editorial Board of Advances in Social Work: Linking Research, Education & Practice Journal, and member of the Committee on Racial and Ethnic Diversity, NASW Indiana Chapter.

 Joseph Varga is a former Teamster shop steward and long time labor activist, having worked for the IBEW and the New York State Working Families Party.
 He worked numerous jobs before entering academics, including truck driving, forklift operating, and service work.
 He received his doctorate in Sociology and Historical Studies in 2008 from the New School for Social Research, and taught in the Department of History at Brooklyn College before arriving at IU in 2009.
 His research interests include labor geography and spatial analysis as applied to working-class communities, and the phenomenology of working-class experience.
 He is currently working on a project detailing the spatial history of de-industrialization in Southern Indiana.
 Joe is also active in Jobs with Justice, and numerous other activist causes.
 Joe is a member of the United Association of Labor Educators, and is co-chair of UALE's On-Line Education Working Group.
 He is also a member of the Working Class Studies Association, the American Historical Association, the Adjunct Faculty Coalition of IUPUI, and the IUPUI LGBT Faculty Staff Council.